Wanna know if you're in the right place?

 After a forced change of direction (a.k.a. divorce), I left my photography studio behind and moved on to other aspects of photography—including sales, fine art, and travel.
 I've finally landed on teaching and I couldn't be happier.
 I've written for and have been published on websites and in newspapers around the world, and am currently the Managing Editor of Digital Photography School, one of the most popular photography sites on the internet.

 I teach several workshop-style classes in Edmonton, Alberta, Canada including:

 - Travel Photography – how to get better photos on your next trip

 - Night Photography – a very popular class that often includes a field trip

 - Available Light Photography – learn about using natural light for better people photos

 - Street Photography – how to photograph on the street, including strangers, safely and have more confidence

-I currently lead photo tours to Cuba, Nicaragua, Morocco, India, Myanmar and I am in the process of planning some new destinations including Peru and Cambodia.
+I currently lead photo tours to Cuba, Nicaragua, Morocco, India, Myanmar and I am in the process of planning some new destinations including Peru and Vietnam.
 They will be added to our tour section in when more information becomes available.

 Managing Editor of Digital Photography School:

 After writing for Digital Photography School for nearly 2 years, I have been the Managing Editor of that site since November 2013.